 People who enter the United States as refugees and asylum seekers can apply for a green card to allow them to live and work lawfully in the United States.

-By definition, refugees send their application from abroad to seek protection in the United States from the violence and persecution in their home country.
-Asylees, however, are those who fled into the United States before officially applying for protection.
+By definition, refugees send their applications from abroad to seek protection in the United States from the violence and persecution in their home country.
+Asylees, however, are those who fled to the United States before officially applying for protection.

 Refugees and asylees can apply for a green card once they have been physically present in the United States for at least one year.
 Children and spouses of asylees may also get asylum status and eventually, a green card.